atropos-null/LS/py109/py109_studyguide.md

     print("Unknown")
 ```

 4. Accessing Values in Nested Dictionaries: for nested dictionaries, chain the square brackets.

-Additionally, the get() with nested dictionaries approach is particularly useful as it won't raise an error if any level of the nested structure is missing.
+Additionally, `get()` with nested dictionaries approach is particularly useful as it won't raise an error if any level of the nested structure is missing.

 ```python
 vehicles = {
     'car': {